Viewdesic/viewScroller.js/README.md

 ```

 Note:
-If you use viewsHeight property remember to declare height value for all the mainviews.
-Don't skip any of views.
+If you use viewsHeight property just remember to declare height value for all the mainviews.

 **If you want to set 100vh for some of the view, just put 0 value.**